AjNavneet/ChurnPrediction_LogisticRegression_NumPy/readme.md

 ## Concepts Explored:

-1. Understanding the basics of classification.
-2. Introduction to Logistic Regression and the logistic function.
+1. Logistic Regression and the logistic function.
-3. Understanding coefficients in Logistic Regression.
+2. Coefficients in Logistic Regression.
-4. The concept of maximum log-likelihood.
+3. Maximum log-likelihood.
-5. Performance metrics like confusion matrix, recall, accuracy, precision, F1-score, AUC, and ROC.
+4. Confusion matrix, recall, accuracy, precision, F1-score, AUC, and ROC.
-6. Importing the dataset and required libraries.
-7. Basic Exploratory Data Analysis (EDA) using Python libraries.
+5. Basic Exploratory Data Analysis (EDA)
-8. Data inspection and cleaning.
+6. Data inspection and cleaning.
-9. Building models with statsmodels and scikit-learn.
+7. Building models with statsmodels and scikit-learn.
-10. Splitting the dataset into training and test sets.
-11. Model validation with various metrics.
+8. Model validation with various metrics.
-12. Handling unbalanced data with different techniques.
+9. Handling unbalanced data with different techniques.
-13. Feature selection methods.
+10. Feature selection methods.
-14. Saving the best model in pickle format for future use.
+11. Saving the best model in pickle format for future use.

+---